 Written by Jodie Case | 5th August 2021

-When we asked businesses if they were planning to take on new staff over the next 12 months, 78% said yes.
+When we asked businesses through our recruitment survey if they were planning to take on new staff over the next 12 months, 78% said yes.
 It’s no surprise that a recruitment boom is expected this year as many businesses seek to rebuild and strengthen following the pandemic.

 But are businesses prepared enough to succeed?
 A recent snapshot survey carried out by our team shows that just 1 in 5 have a process in place for recruitment.